Date: Sun, 16 April 2023

-The 58 km and 26 km events are a point to point course which means you’ll need to pre-plan how you will get to the start.
+The 58 km, 40 km, 26 km, 16 km and 10km events are a point to point course which means you’ll need to pre-plan how you will get to the start.
 There are several options as follows:

-- Purchase a ticket on the buses departing Belair National Park to take you to the start at Foxfield oval or Cleland.
-More information on this below.
+- Purchase a ticket on the buses departing Belair National Park to take you to the respective start locations.

 - Coordinate with another participant by leaving cars at either end.